 Ultimately, you need to understand how much content should be shared on each platform and how often.
 Saturation can overwhelm customers to a point of resistance, whereas not enough content can push you out of the minds of prospects everywhere.
 Using a social publishing platform can simplify the process and help you organize and streamline your social posts to maximize reach and increase brand awareness.

 Demonstrating you’re an authentic brand through social media is the best way to generate new leads and to turn potential customers into buyers.
-Learn how Oktopost can help you become more authentic by taking a look at our resources.
+Learn how Oktopost can help you become more authentic.